alexamies/chinesenotes-dart/mahavyutpatti-chrome-ext/README.md

-# Mahāvyutpatti Sanskrit-Tibetan-Chinese Budhist Dictionary Browser Extension
+# Mahāvyutpatti Sanskrit-Tibetan-Chinese Buddhist Dictionary Browser Extension

 This page describes how to use the Chrome browser extension.